aneasystone/github-trending/README.md

 ## C

+* 【2023-07-31】[RfidResearchGroup / ChameleonUltra](https://github.com/RfidResearchGroup/ChameleonUltra) - The new generation chameleon based on NRF52840 makes the performance of card emulation more stable.
+And gave the chameleon the ability to read, write, and decrypt cards.
 * 【2023-07-30】[reveng007 / DarkWidow](https://github.com/reveng007/DarkWidow) - Indirect Dynamic Syscall, SSN + Syscall address sorting via Modified TartarusGate approach + Remote Process Injection via APC Early Bird + Spawns a sacrificial Process as target process + (ACG+BlockDll) mitigation policy on spawned process + PPID spoofing + Api resolving from TIB + API hashing
 * 【2023-07-30】[BenjaminHornbeck6 / KFD-Offsets](https://github.com/BenjaminHornbeck6/KFD-Offsets) - Should be every offset for the KFD exploit on all A12+ devices.
 No M1
 * 【2023-07-30】[tomojitakasu / PocketSDR](https://github.com/tomojitakasu/PocketSDR) -